 Control: You give up a lot of control of your inventory when you send it to Amazon.
 This is because; Amazon ships and packs your products the way they want.

-These are the items those are identical and can be replaced with each other.
+These are the items that are identical and can be replaced with each other.
 For example, if on Amazon two different sellers (S1 and S2) offer the same item but have stored it in different locations (L1 and L2); FBA will ship the item closet to the customer irrespective of the seller the item was ordered from or if that seller has inventory at that location.
 So, Amazon might ship a product from Location L2 (where inventory from Seller S2 is stored) when a product is ordered from Seller S1 (while his inventory is stored at Location L2).
 For the simple reason that the customer is closer to warehouse L2, Amazon will pick and ship the item from there.

 Since products can be of different quality, this can lead to negative reviews for a Seller; because the customer might have selected a seller for a particular reason.
 In a few cases, damaged or counterfeit items were shipped.
 Although the seller was not at fault, they had to face rather harsh consequences.